What Titre Foncier Means in Marrakech for Foreign Buyers

 Once a property is registered and a Titre Foncier is issued, the register is considered definitive and conclusive.

-No court can overturn the registered ownership based on historical claims, inheritance disputes, or previous unregistered transactions.
+In practice, this makes it very difficult for a court to overturn registered ownership based on historical claims, inheritance disputes, or previous unregistered transactions.

 Why This History Matters for Foreign Buyers Today